 After a day of excursions and museum-hopping, you can unwind in the welcoming indoor pool or the hot tub in the hotel before you head to bed.
-Don't forget to enjoy the grab-and-go breakfast offered before you set off for your trip!
+Don't forget to enjoy the delicious breakfast included in your stay before you set off for your trip!

 Relax under a canopy of stars near Mount Rushmore